How Do Top Advisors Bring High-Net-Worth Clients?

 “I realized that I should be working with people that are higher net worth and stop fishing in a pond, trying to scoop up as many as possible.”

 When you start to make these shifts, take a good look at your roster, and see which clients can be transitioned to another wealth professional as you focus on the upper echelon accounts.

 DC often gets clients who come in investing at his minimum of $2 million.
 But he nurtures the relationships and builds trust, they continue to increase their investments year over year.

 “I only added three new clients this year, and two of them were referrals.
 I’ve really been grinding out my existing clients.”

 Alternatively, Bryan’s approach is more about getting his clients to go all-in and invest as much upfront as possible.

 Although their financial advisor strategies differ, both DC and Bryan are meeting and exceeding expectations.
 If you’re ready to start attracting higher net worth clients, maybe it’s time to change up your approach.
-Schedule a complimentary call today to learn about financial advisor strategies through C2P Enterprises.

 Ask for Referrals